mehulagg/gitlab_test/doc/user/project/clusters/index.md

 integrated at the [group level](../../group/clusters/index.md) or [GitLab instance level](../../instance/clusters/index.md).

-The project level Kubernetes clusters can be found by navigating to your project's **Operations > Kubernetes**.
-There you'll be able to [add a new cluster](#adding-and-removing-clusters) or see the list of the already added clusters along with some basic info about them, like: nodes count, and rough memory and cpu usage.
+To view your project level Kubernetes clusters, navigate to **Operations > Kubernetes** from your project.
+On this page, you can [add a new cluster](#adding-and-removing-clusters) and view information about your existing clusters, such as nodes count and rough estimates of memory and CPU usage.

 ## Setting up